Four Horsemen of the Infocalypse: Examples of "Four Horsemen" argumentation

 The four supposed threats may be used all at once or individually, depending on the circumstances:

 In 2015, the UK Conservative party claimed that their proposed “new communications data legislation will strengthen our ability to disrupt terrorist plots, criminal networks, and organized child grooming gangs”, echoing the "child pornographers, terrorists, drug dealers, etc." quote of Timothy C. May.

 Later in 2015, Gamma Group released a statement claiming that their surveillance technology is used "against terrorist threats, drug cartels, other major organized crime, and paedophile rings." as justification for concerns that it was being used to target opposition politicians and media groups in Uganda.
 With money-laundering treated as a major organised crime, this quote matches very closely with the list given in the Cypherpunk FAQ.

+In 2022, European Commission proposed the Regulation to Prevent and Combat Child Sexual Abuse, nicknamed "Chat Control", which includes a requirement to scan private communication on the endpoints, leveraging the Think of the children argument for effectively bypassing end-to-end encryption.
+Efforts to pass the measure continue through 2024.